Fmrhj/genetic-algorithm/README.md

 - Population:
     - `n_parents`: `j` parents.
     - `offspring_size`: the `s` new individuals from combining `j`parents.
-    - `mutation_mean`, `mutation_sd`: mean and standard deviation of the Gaussian noise added in the mutation step.
+    - `mutation_mean`, `mutation_sd`: mean and standard deviation of the Gaussian noise added during the mutation step.
     - `size`: maximum size of the population or `l` fittest individuals to survive for the next epoch.

 - Evolution: